Hate to break it to you, but your vinyl siding isn’t going to last forever.

 Step 1: Separate the broken panel.

 Using your zip tool, slide it underneath to separate the broken panel from the other siding.
-Your zip tool essentially works like a hook to reach up behind the panels to reach what you can’t.
+Your zip tool is an excellent siding removal tool that essentially works like a hook to reach up behind the panels to reach what you can’t.
 It will unhook your broken panel from the one before it.

 Step 2: Remove any nails or screws.